crew83/website/README.md

 # crew83/website

-Website for Ruchi Crew Limited t/a CREW83 (https://crew83.com), built with [Hugo](https://gohugo.io/) — no theme, no JavaScript, one stylesheet.
+Website for CREW83 (crew83.com), built with [Hugo](https://gohugo.io/) — no theme, no JavaScript, one stylesheet.

 ## Pages